MaxHalford/pytorch-resample/README.md

 By design `UnderSampler` and `HybridSampler` yield repeated samples one after the other.
 This might not be ideal, as it is usually desirable to diversify the samples within each batch.
 We therefore recommend that you use a [shuffling buffer](https://www.moderndescartes.com/essays/shuffle_viz/), such as the `ShuffleDataset` class proposed [here](https://discuss.pytorch.org/t/how-to-shuffle-an-iterable-dataset/64130/6).

+## Benchmarks

+I've written a [simple benchmark](benchmarks.ipynb) to verify that resampling brings a performance boost and can reduce computation time.
+It works, but take it with a grain of salt, as it is far from being exhaustive.
+Feel free to contribute more sophisticated benchmarks.

 ## How does it work?

 As far as I know, the methods that are implemented in this package do not exist in the litterature.
 I first [stumbled](https://maxhalford.github.io/blog/undersampling-ratios/) on the under-sampling method by myself, which turned out to be equivalent to [rejection sampling](https://www.wikiwand.com/en/Rejection_sampling).
 I then worked out the necessary formulas for over-sampling and the hybrid method.
 Both of the latter are based on the idea of sampling from a Poisson distribution, which I took from the [*Online Bagging and Boosting* paper](https://ti.arc.nasa.gov/m/profile/oza/files/ozru01a.pdf) by Nikunj Oza and Stuart Russell.
 The innovation lies in the determination of the rate that satisfies the desired class distribution.